Divers voyages et missions du père Alexandre de Rhodes: Context

-During Alexandre de Rhodes’s time, European presence in South-East Asia was rather limited.
+During Alexandre de Rhodes’s time, European presence in Southeast Asia was rather limited.
 Europeans were principally there to trade, but the merchants were often accompanied by missionaries.
-Therefore, most travel texts about South-East Asia were produced by a relatively small number of merchants and missionaries.
+Therefore, most travel texts about Southeast Asia were produced by a relatively small number of merchants and missionaries.
 These texts were immensely popular during the seventeenth century, because Europeans were very curious about these foreign lands, their inhabitants and their customs.

 Alexandre de Rhodes’s book was published when he was working in France (namely in Marseille, Lyon and Paris) between 1652 and 1654, in order to gain support for the Christian church in Vietnam.
 He was asked to fulfill the three following tasks: “to impress the Pope of the extreme need to send bishops to Tonkin and Cochinchina; to seek material help from Christian princes for the missions; and to ask the superior general to send more missionaries to the countries of Asia.”
 At the beginning of de Rhodes’s travel narrative, the Jesuit explains that the reason why he decided to write Divers Voyages [...], was because many great people who have read his short texts about his travels, have asked him to offer the public a full version.